Articles in this section

 • The total billed amount

-• This will be listed in box 28
+• This is listed in box 28

 • Type 1 (Individual) NPI and SSN or Tax ID/EIN